A story about lies, privilege, and cosmic interventions.

 After my last unsuccessful visa application, and at least for the time being, I no longer have any intention to acquire any visa for the sole purpose of touristic traveling.
 I now view these visa acquisition systems as just another convoluted plot devised by first world countries for the sole purpose of bragging.

 But why in hell would consular offices and foreign emissaries require an applicant to present a confirmed flight to god knows where without any assurance that the applicant will receive an approved visa?
-Is it to bully the developing countries and stick on their developing faces that they’re not developed enough to buy a pair of slippers from their first world country on a whim?
-I don’t know either.
-Let me know if you do.
+Is it to bully the developing countries and stick on their under-developed faces that they’re not developed enough to buy a pair of slippers from their first world country on a whim?

 I’m talking about Turkey (the country, not the bird).